Board Members

 Deputy Chair

-Kim has over 25 years’ Executive, Board, and Board advisory experience in the public, private, profit-for-purpose, and government sectors across a range of industries including superannuation, life insurance, funds management, financial planning, health, disaster management, and arts.
+Kim has over 25 years’ Executive, Board, and Board advisory experience in the public, private, profit-for-purpose, and government sectors across a range of industries including superannuation, life insurance, funds management, financial planning, disaster management, and arts.
 She has proven success in business strategy and transformation with expertise in governance and risk management, customer-centred solutions, people and culture, performance monitoring and continuous improvement, and commercial acumen.

 Kim holds a Business Degree, Diplomas in Superannuation, and is a Graduate of the AICD Company Directors Course.